 Spend a day -- or weekend -- in the beautiful city of Bangor while visiting your loved one at Maine Veterans’ Home in Bangor.
-There’s lots to do!
+There’s lots to d

 We often get asked for recommended places to go.
-Here is our list of 9 recommended sites to see indoors, outdoors and for the entire family.
+Here is our list of nine recommended sites to see indoors, outdoors and for the entire family.

 9 Recommended Places to Visit While in Bangor